holdex/developers/docs/CONTRIBUTING.md

 This helps everyone stay informed and team members can easily track progress and understand the context.

+> [!IMPORTANT]
+> Do not post Problem status updates or notifications back into the Goal issue.
+The link between them is sufficient — keep all updates within the Problem issue itself.

 ### Solution

 The third pillar of successful contribution is the Solution.